iOS Mobile Push Notifications

 This APNs tutorial uses the HTTP/2-based Apple Push Notification service (APNs), not the legacy APNs binary interface, to send notifications.

-PubNub Mobile Push Notifications gateway bridges native message publishing with third-party push notification services including Apple Push Notification service (APNs) and Firebase Cloud Messaging (FCM).
-The following tutorial will show a sample implementation of the iOS app delegate methods needed to register for remote notifications, receive the corresponding token and add the device token to a PubNub channel.
+PubNub Mobile Push Notifications bridges native message publishing with third-party push services, including Apple Push Notification service (APNs) and Firebase Cloud Messaging (FCM).
+This tutorial shows how to register for remote notifications, receive the device token, and add the device token to a PubNub channel.

-Follow the steps of this APNs tutorial to configure APNs Mobile Push Notifications on your app.
+Follow these steps to configure APNs Mobile Push Notifications for your app.

 Log in to your Apple Developer account.